kubernetes/community/contributors/guide/issue-triage.md

 A triage engineer should add these labels appropriately.
 Kubernetees GitHub Org members can search [open issues per these labels](https://github.com/kubernetes/kubernetes/labels?utf8=%E2%9C%93&q=triage%2F+kind%2Fsupport+is%3Aopen) to find ones that can be quickly closed.

+Also note that, `fejta-bot` will add `lifecycle/stale` label to issues with no activity for 90 days.
+Such issues will be eventually auto closed if the label is not removed with the `/remove-lifecycle stale` label or prevented with the `/lifecycle frozen` label.
+Refer to the `fejta-bot` added comments in the issue for more details.
+It is fine to add any of the `triage/*` labels described in this issue triage guidelines to issues triaged by the `fejta-bot` for a better understanding of the issue and closing of it.